jepetersohn/phase-3-guide/week-2/Readme.md

 - 9a - Project pitches and team selections
 - am - Get with your team and plan your project
-- 2p - link_to and form_for booster
+- 2p - Model, View and Controller relationships in Rails.
 - pm - Work on your project.

 ### Day 5 Final Project